katasec/tableio/readme.md

 );
 ```

-And complex type (i.e. not an int/string etc), is stored as a JSONB in the DB.
+Any complex type (i.e. not an int/string etc), is stored as a JSONB in the DB.
 It's automatically marshalled/unmarshalled on read/write

 ## Create the table